bbauska/JS-svg/README.md

 svg.create('use').set({ href: '#mySymbol', x: 400, y: 400 });
 </pre>

-Symbols don't have quite the same appeal outside of a declarative context, so going forward we won't be relying on them for our imperative- based creations.
-But there's plenty more to unpack if you want to explore further on MDN.
+<p>Symbols don't have quite the same appeal outside of a declarative
+context, so going forward we won't be relying on them for our imperative- based creations.
+But there's plenty more to unpack if you want to explore further on MDN.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch3-11">3.11 Summary</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-To recap, we've covered the following in this chapter:
+<p>To recap, we've covered the following in this chapter:</p>

 <ul>
   <li>The core functions provided by the SvJs library</li>